codefire53/CMixAugment-MT/README.md

 # CMixAugment-MT: An Empirical Study of Leveraging Finetuning of Machine Translation Model To Produce Synthetic Code Mixing Data For Data Augmentation

 This is my NLP804 (Deep Learning For Natural Language Generation) project.
+The goal here is to evaluate different finetuning strategies on machine translation model for producing better code-mixed synthetic dataset.

 ## Setup
 Setup conda environment